 - Wet cell batteries from cars, trucks, motorcycles, etc…

-Plastics, Cans and Metals, and E-Waste
+Plastics, Cans and Metals, E-Waste and Electronics

 - Plastic items which are clean and rinsed with lids removed.
 We accept the following plastics (#1-7) including juice containers, water jugs, and vinegar jugs